Rohit5654/demoproject/README.md

 This is Devops project
-updated eadme file with mre content in it.
+updated eadme file with mre content in it hrrlooooihkhjchgchgcm.